Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Sensitivity to entanglement link generation probability

-The protocols were simulated using near identical assumptions used for Fig. \ref{fig:jointDR_F}.
-However, the results are averaged over 60 user sets rather than the 100 used for Fig. \ref{fig:jointDR_F}.
-The entanglement link generation probability $p$ was adjusted to $p=0.2$ for Fig. \ref{fig:app}a) and $p=0.3$ for Fig. \ref{fig:app_2}.
-In Fig. \ref{fig:app}b) multi-path routing provided up to a $\times 9.5$ higher distribution rate and $30\%$ higher GHZ state fidelity when $p=0.2$, largely consistent with the results seen in Fig. \ref{fig:jointDR_F}.
-For $p=0.3$ the maximum rate and fidelity improvements were $\times 7.6$ and $\times 1.18$ respectively.
+The protocols were simulated for entanglement link generation probabilities $p = 0.2,0.3$ using otherwise identical assumptions as in Section \mbox{\ref{sec:res1}}.
+However, the results are averaged over 60 sets of users rather than 100.
+The entanglement link generation probability $p$ was adjusted to $p=0.2$ for Fig.~\ref{fig:app_1} and $p=0.3$ for Fig.~\ref{fig:app_2}.
+In Fig.~\ref{fig:app_1} the results show that when $p=0.2$, largely consistent with the results seen in Section~\mbox{\ref{sec:res1}}.
+The multi-path routing protocols provided up to a $9.5 \times$ higher distribution rate and $30\%$ higher GHZ state fidelity.
+Fig.~\mbox{\ref{fig:app_2}} shows that for $p=0.3$ the maximum rate and fidelity improvements were $\times 7.6$ and $18\%$ respectively.
 The benefits of multi-path routing reduce as $p$ increases, as all protocols achieve higher distribution rates and fidelities when $p$ is higher.
-The highest absolute fidelity that can be achieved will be by single-path tree routing using $Q_c=1$.
-This uses the least cost routing solution with all entanglement link discarded at the end of each timeslot.
-Any multi-path routing solution will be at least as large, hence reducing the average GHZ state fidelity.
-For all $Q_c>1$, the multi-path protocols provide significantly improvement to both distribution rate and fidelity.
+Of the protocols, the highest absolute fidelity will be achieved by the sp-t protocol with $Q_c=1$.
+This uses the least cost routing solution with all entanglement links discarded at the end of each timeslot.
+Any multi-path routing solution will use at least as many entanglement links, hence reducing the average GHZ state fidelity.
+However, a cutoff of $Q_c=1$ may not be practical in near-term quantum networks.
+For $Q_c>1$, the multi-path protocols can achieve a significant improvement in distribution rate and fidelity.